-His professional career began as pianist at the Graz Opera where he was solo pianist for Stravinsky's Petrouchka after which followed his tenure on the Music Staff of the Vienna State Opera during the 1980s.
-He was solo pianist with the Vienna Philharmonic Orchestra in the world-premiere performances of Luciano Berio’s Un re in ascolto at the Vienna State Opera, Salzburg Festival and Teatro alla Scala Milan conducted by Lorin Maazel who would later appoint him Associate Conductor of the Pittsburgh Symphony Orchestra in 1988.
+His professional career began as Répétiteur at the Graz Opera where he was also solo pianist for the ballet production of Stravinsky's Petrouchka.
+During his tenure on the Music Staff of the Vienna State Opera during the 1980s, he was solo pianist with the Vienna Philharmonic Orchestra in the world-premiere performances of Luciano Berio’s Un re in ascolto at the Vienna State Opera, Salzburg Festival and Teatro alla Scala Milan conducted by Lorin Maazel who would later appoint him Associate Conductor of the Pittsburgh Symphony Orchestra in 1988.

-In 1994, James Levine invited him to join the Music Staff of the Metropolitan Opera.
-His 1997 debut performance at the MET conducting Stravinsky’s The Rake’s Progress resulted in an engagement at the San Francisco Opera where he conducted a highly lauded rendition of Alban Berg’s LULU.
+In 1994, he was appointed to the Music Staff of the Metropolitan Opera.
+His 1997 debut performance at the MET conducting Stravinsky’s The Rake’s Progress resulted in an engagement at the San Francisco Opera where he conducted a highly lauded rendition of Lotfi Mansouri's production of Alban Berg’s LULU in 1998.
 He was immediately re-engaged in 2000 for Douglas Moore’s The Ballad of Baby Doe.
 In 1998, he returned to the Metropolitan Opera to prepare Arnold Schönberg’s Moses und Aron.

 The clarity and expressivity of his renditions of twentieth century opera brought him to the attention of the Montréal Symphony Orchestra which contracted him for concert performances of Alban Berg’s Wozzeck in 2002 for which he was cited with an OPUS Award for Best Concert of the Season by the Conseil Québécoise de la Musique.
 His return to Montréal in 2003 conducting Roussel’s Bacchus et Ariane and Bartok’s Bluebeard’s Castle was accorded a second OPUS Award.